sashankneupane/mysql-lms/README.md

 ## Installation

 To install this database, follow these steps:
-1. Clone\download this repository: `git clone https://github.com/sashankneupane7/mysql-lms.git`.
+1. Clone/download this repository: `git clone https://github.com/sashankneupane7/mysql-lms.git`.
 2. Navigate to the repository directory: `cd mysql-lms`.
 3. Login to MySQL: `mysql -u <username> -p`.
 4. Run the SQL file: `SOURCE ./sql/createFullDB.sql`.
 This will populate the database with the data from the csv files.
 5. If you only want to create database and tables, run: `SOURCE ./sql/createDB.sql`.

-## You can also use the python script to create the database and tables.
+## You can also run the python scripts to create the database and tables.

 To install this database using python scripts, follow these steps:

-1. Clone\download this repository: `git clone https://github.com/sashankneupane7/mysql-lms.git`.
+1. Clone/download this repository: `git clone https://github.com/sashankneupane7/mysql-lms.git`.
 2. Navigate to the repository directory: `cd mysql-lms`.
 3. Update `username` and `password` in the `config.yaml` file.
-3. Install the required packages: `pip3 install -r requirements.txt`
+3. Install the required packages: `pip3 install -r python/requirements.txt`
 3. Run following commands:
 ```
 python3 createDB.py